PacificBiosciences/smrtflow/docs/cookbook.rst

 You need to provide dataset IDs in the “entryPoints” array of the above payload.

-To setup a job for a given collection, you need to specify the dataset ID for the subreadset of the collection in the request body of the `Create Job by Type <#Create_Job_by_Type>`__ POST request.
+To setup a job for a given collection, you need to specify the dataset ID for the SubreadSet of the collection in the request body of the `Create Job by Type <#Create_Job_by_Type>`__ POST request.

 Perform the following steps: